fulll/hiring/SRE/ansible.md

 ## Question 3: Deployment of a Docker Application
 Write an Ansible role to deploy a Docker application on an EC2 instance.
 Ensure that the role:

-- Downloads the Docker image from Docker Hub.
+- Downloads the Docker image from Docker Hub (`nginx:latest`).
-- Exposes the appropriate port to access the application.
+- Exposes the appropriate port to access the application (`"8080:80"`).
 - Starts the Docker container with the necessary options.